 How to Host a Sustainable Wedding

 We have never been more aware of recycling, being eco-friendly and trying to live a more sustainable life.
-We all try to do our bit in day to day life, but how do you host a sustainable wedding?
+We all try to do our bit in day-to-day life, but how to host a sustainable wedding?

 Going green can also good for your wallet.
 Many of the eco-friendly practices couples are opting for are actually cheaper than the alternatives.

 Check out these top tips for how to plan your sustainable wedding celebration: